This Hot Toddy Recipe Saved My Sanity

-And don’t be precious about the Scotch you’re using.
+Whatever you use, don’t be precious about the whisk(e)y you’re using.
 “I’m a huge, huge fan of using single malts more frequently in cocktails,” says Casuga.
 “It’s been a crazy year, and a long winter.
 Treat yourself.”

-My spur-of-the-moment hack was Croft Reserve Tawny Port, only because it was near me.
+My spur-of-the-moment hack is Croft Reserve Tawny Port, only because it was near me.
 But the final result was excellent, with fruit and baking spices bursting out of what normally is a rather colorless cocktail.
-I didn’t even need to add spices or a garnish to my drink.
+I didn’t even need to add spices or a garnish.

 If you’re going to add port to your toddy, “start by tasting the one you’re going to use, and think about what flavor profile it’s imparting,” says Casuga.
 “Is it on the fruitier side?
 Are those fruits bright and fresh, or are they more cooked or dried?
 From there I would try to find a whisky that would complement those flavors.
 Additionally, determine whether or not you’d like to be more spirit forward, or wine forward.
 I would guess I would enjoy a 2:1 ratio of Port to whisky.
 This way would lead to a more ‘mulled wine’ type drink.”